zylopfa/ZyloDucky/README.md

 The ESP8266 will also house the ZyloBot c irc bot, which is a minimal irc client build into the micro controller.

+The ESP8266 is very overkill for this projects in terms of the power of its build in microcontroller, the amount of ram is insane in microcontroller circles and its running at a whopping 60mhz. (the PIC is running at 8mhz).

+We use it for its WiFi capabilities and its low cost (around $3), also we build in the irc bot as it makes more sense to have it on the wifi module than on the pic.
+We don't have room for large buffers on the pics 1024bytes of ram !

+The general flow is as follows:

+* WifI module ESP8266 connects to wifi.
+* Wifi module connects to IRC on a predefined server/channel
+* When the wifi module gets PRIVMSG'd with certain commands, it encode the string message to something easy for the PIC to understand and communicate this via serial port communications to the PIC (UART).
+* The pic will translate the received commands to keyboard scan codes and send this out via usb hid.